RealyUniqueName/StablexUI/README.md

 Supported targets: cpp (iOS, Android, Blackberry, webOS, Windows, Linux, MacOS), flash, html5, neko

-online docs on API and basic features: http://stablex.ru/ui/doc
+Online docs for API and basic features: http://stablex.ru/ui/doc

 Features:
 ---------------
+* Easy integration with any project.
+Just addChild StablexUI to any Sprite or Stage.
 * Separate "view" from "controller".
 Create all UI via xml (but you still can create ui with plain haxe);
 * No xml parsing at runtime.
 All xmls are preprocessed at compile time, so your app is loading faster.
 Also everything is still strictly typed ;)
 * Custom meta tags for xml to implement functionality you need, but wich is not implemented in StablexUI;